Independent State and Measurement Characterization for Quantum Computers: Protocol assuming ideal gates

+A few words regarding SPAM averaging shall take place before we proceed.
+While the SPAM operators after averaging deviate from the original ones, they do represent the ones that actually enter the circuit, if SPAM averaging is consistently applied in all future circuits.
+Since our protocol estimates exactly the parameters in this averaged model, they will predict the correct experimental outputs for future circuits as well.

-Below we provide a simple protocol, which we call error propagation, to achieve this.
-We observe that if there exists an ancillary qubit $q_a$ which can be prepared and measured independently, i.e. is described by two other parameters $s_{Z,a}$ and $m_{Z,a}$, then applying a CZ gate $\Delta(Z) = \ketbra{0}{0} \otimes I + \ketbra{1}{1} \otimes Z$ controlling on $q_a$ and targeting on $q_1$ can propagate $s_{Z}$ to the $X$ and $Y$ components of $q_a$.
-Therefore, if we first apply an $H$ gate on $q_a$ to change to the $X$ basis, perform the CZ gate, and change back to the $Z$ basis using another $H$, the effective PTM on $q_a$ can be calculated as
+Now, we provide a simple protocol that estimates $s_{Z,t}$ and $m_{Z,t}$.
+We assume that there exists an ancillary qubit $q_a$ which can be prepared and measured \emph{independently}, i.e. is described by two independent but unknown coefficients $s_{Z,a}$ and $m_{Z,a}$ (after applying the same SPAM averaging).
+If we apply a CNOT gate controlled on $q_t$ and targeted on $q_a$ (see \cref{fig_1-qubit}), which we will call $\mc{C}_{t,a}$, the PTM on $q_a$ can be calculated to be a diagonal matrix